ticketeer/docs/src/getting-started.md

 Ticketeer is a Discord ticket support bot, designed to be one of the most customizable and easy-to-use ticket bots available.

-## Features
+## 🚀 Features

-- Fully customizable messages with an [advanced templating engine](/template-engine.md) (over 50 messages)
-- Advanced menus, buttons, and dropdown support
-- Highly customizable role and user permissions
-- Thread-based tickets (private or public threads)
-- Forum-based tickets (public threads)
-- Channel-based tickets (under a category)
-- Ticket locking to stop conversations
-- Ticket claiming & assigning for staff collaboration
-- Ticket expiration for automatic closure after inactivity
-- Ticket priorities to set the urgency of the ticket
-- Ticket feedback and ratings to gather user experiences
-- Ticket transcripts to save conversations
+🎨 **Fully Customizable Messages**
+With an [advanced templating engine](/template-engine.md), customize over 50 messages to fit your server's style and tone.

+🖱️ **Advanced Menus, Buttons, and Dropdown Support**
+Create intuitive and interactive ticketing systems with ease.

+🔒 **Highly Customizable Role and User Permissions**
+Tailor permissions to fit your server's unique needs.

+📂 **Thread-Based Tickets**
+Choose between private or public threads for streamlined discussions.

+📝 **Forum-Based Tickets**
+Public threads to engage your community and resolve issues collectively.

+📋 **Channel-Based Tickets**
+Organize tickets under specific categories for better management.

+🔒 **Ticket Locking**
+Pause conversations with ticket locking to keep things organized.

+👥 **Ticket Claiming & Assigning**
+Enhance staff collaboration with ticket claiming and assigning features.

+⏰ **Ticket Expiration**
+Automatic ticket closure after a period of inactivity.

+⚡ **Ticket Priorities**
+Set the urgency of tickets to ensure critical issues are addressed promptly.

+🌟 **Ticket Feedback and Ratings**
+Gather user experiences to improve your support services.

+📜 **Ticket Transcripts**
+Save conversations for future reference and training.

+🔢 **Ticket Limits**
-- Ticket limits to control the number of open tickets
+Control the number of open tickets to maintain efficiency.

+📄 **Ticket Forms**
-- Ticket forms to survey users before opening a ticket
+Survey users before opening a ticket to gather necessary information.

+🕒 **Ticket Scheduling**
-- Ticket scheduling to restrict ticket creation to specific hours
+Restrict ticket creation to specific hours to manage support availability.

+📊 **Ticket Logs**
-- Ticket logs to track all ticket actions
+Track all ticket actions for transparency and accountability.
-- Private threads for support staff (only for channel tickets)
-- Custom user identity for opening tickets

-And more!
+🔐 **Private Threads for Support Staff**
+Keep sensitive discussions private within channel tickets.

+🆔 **Custom User Identity for Opening Tickets**
+Personalize the ticket opening process for your users.

 ## Quickstart Guide